What is Torque Converter

 It has three stages of operations

-1. Stall: During stall (stop) condition of the vehicle, the engine is applying power to the impeller but the turbine cannot rotate.
-This happens, when the vehicle is stationary and driver has kept his foot on the brake paddle to prevent it from moving.
+1. Stall: During the stall (stop) condition of the vehicle, the engine is applying power to the impeller but the turbine cannot rotate.
+This happens, when the vehicle is stationary and the driver has kept his foot on the brake paddle to prevent it from moving.
 During this condition maximum multiplication of torque takes place.
-As the driver removes its foot from the brake paddle and presses the accelerator paddle, the impeller starts moving faster and this set the turbine to move.
+As the driver removes its foot from the brake paddle and presses the accelerator paddle, the impeller starts moving faster and this sets the turbine to move.
 At this situation, there is a larger difference between the pump and turbine speed.
 The impeller speed is much greater than the turbine speed.

-2. Acceleration: During acceleration, the turbine speed keeps on increasing, but still there is large difference between the impeller and turbine speed.
+2. Acceleration: During acceleration, the turbine speed keeps on increasing, but still there is a large difference between the impeller and turbine speed.
 As the speed of the turbine increases the torque multiplication reduces.
-During acceleration of the vehicle the torque multiplication is less than that is achieved during stall condition.
+During acceleration of the vehicle the torque multiplication is less than that is achieved during a stall condition.